CCISEL/connect-controller/README.md

 (see full [example/routes/football.js](https://github.com/CCISEL/connect-controller/blob/master/example/routes/football.js))

 **Note** that the former example suppresses all boilerplate code:
   1. NO need of `router.get`.
-Actions bind to http GET, by default.
+Methods bind to http GET, by default.
 For different verbs just prefix `<verb>_`to method's name.
   2. NO path definition `/leagues/:id/table`.
-Route path maps to method's name.
+Router paths are mapped to methods names.
   2. NO need of `req`, `res`, `next` arguments.
   3. NO arguments lookup, such as `req.params.id`.
 Just add `id` as a method parameter.
   4. NO explicit renderization. `res.render(...)` is implicit.